Fishing Holidays at Hidden River Cabins

-Salmon, sea trout and wild trout are available on the River Lyne when in season.
+Salmon, sea trout and wild trout are available on the River Lyne when in season on your fishing holidays here.
 The river can be fished using fly fishing methods, spinning or with worms.
 Rod hire is available from us for £20 per rod for the duration of your stay.
 Please check the close seasons for fishing below to see which fish are in season for your stay:

 |Migratory Salmon||1st November – 31st January||Size Limit Any Adult|